Ramjgn/PayPal-case-/README.md

 # PayPal-case-

-This is a paypal case study where classic exmaple of wrong choices is analysed for better future outcomes
+This is a paypal case study where classic example of wrong choices is analysed for better future outcomes

 Avgerages may be misleading for timebeing and when drilled down will have awakening insights